jsbueno/extradict/README.md

 ## OrderedVersionDict

 Inherits from VersionDict, but preserves and retrieves key insertion order.
-Unlike a plain "collections.OrderedDict", however, whenever a key's value is updated, it is moved last on the dictionary order.
+Unlike a plain dictionary or `collections.OrderedDict`, however, whenever a key's value is updated, it is moved last on the dictionary order.